 Wrongful death claimants can pursue compensation for injuries and losses their loved one sustained prior to their untimely death, as well as losses the surviving family members incurred as a result of that death.
 Available damages may include:

 - Accident-related medical expenses incurred by the decedent prior to death

 - Loss of the decedent's protection, care and benefits

 - Loss of the decedent's love and companionship

 Our Firm Can Help You Seek Justice and Compensation After a Loved One's Wrongful Death

 If you lost a loved one because of someone else's negligence, you may be entitled to compensation, but you must act quickly.
 North Carolina only gives wrongful death claimants three years from the date of their loved one's death to take legal action.
-To learn more, contact the Law Offices of Shane Smith today to schedule a free initial consultation.
+To learn more, contact Shane Smith Law today to schedule a free initial consultation.